Insights from my Sifu

 I have been studying Tai Chi and Qigong since the fall of 1997, with Master Sifu Jerry Gardner.
 He was the co-owner of Red Lotus School of Movement, in Salt Lake City, Utah.
 In January of 2009, I earned the title, and I am now recognized as Sifu Toni.
 Sifu (pronounced see-fu) meaning teacher.
 When I accepted becoming a Sifu, I promised to share and teach Tai Chi and Qigong for the rest of my life.
 (Yes, I love it that much!)

-I find that both of these practices are meant for each of us to have our own direct experience, of slowing down, breathing, and being present.
+I find that both of these practices are meant for each of us to have our own direct experience, of slowing down, breathing, and the feeling of being present.
 You can read all about the benefits of these art forms on the internet, but there is no comparison, to when one actually does it, and begins to feel the benefits for themselves.

 From experience, I know…